Omer-Zinman-Intel/TaggingApp/README.md

 - `py/register_toggle_note_completed.py`: Handles toggling note completion state, ensuring UI and backend stay in sync.
 - `logs/js_errors_YYYY-MM-DD.log`: Dedicated log files for JavaScript errors, separate from general client logs.
 - `states/Space_Exploration.json` (and others): Each state is stored as a separate JSON file for modular state management.
-- `static/js/find-in-text.js`: Logic for the new Find in Text widget, providing a floating search panel for navigating document content.
+- `static/js/find-in-text.js`: Logic for the Find in Text widget with replace functionality, providing floating search and replace capabilities.
-- `static/js/content-menu.js`: Logic for the new Content Menu widget, offering a floating table of contents for quick navigation.
+- `static/js/content-menu.js`: Logic for the Content Menu widget, offering a floating table of contents for quick navigation.
+- `static/js/modals.js`: Enhanced modal management with improved responsiveness and focus handling.
+- `py/user_config_manager.py`: Manages per-user configuration including note completion status and section collapse state.
+- `py/reset_completion_status.py`: Handles resetting completion status for all notes in a state.
+- `py/collapse_state.py`: Manages section and note collapse/expand functionality.

 See each file for more details on its responsibilities.
 The expanded structure supports better modularity, reliability, and debugging.